How many times a day do you have a situation in your family when you feel like you need to set a limit?

 Then he followed the plug from the stereo above on the shelf to the panel and I said, “You are looking at the stereo it is connected into the panel and it plays music” I paused and then added “we listen to music from the stereo.”
 Then I added “do you listen to music at home?”

-He tried yet another time to touch the panel and my response was a repeat of the same.
-Even tone again: understanding for his need and same message – “I’m not okay, I’m hanging on.”
+He tried yet another time to touch the panel and my response was the same.
+Even tone and same message – “I am still don’t want you to touch.”

 I believe often the power struggles happens when we are tired, busy or have fear that our children will not listen to us.